 What to Do If You Have Sensitive Teeth After Veneers

 Sensitive teeth after veneers are normal and should eventually go away.
 Here’s what you need to know about tooth sensitivity related to veneers.
+If you have any further questions, contact our dental practice, located in Beverly Hills and serving the Los Angeles area.

 Causes of Tooth Sensitivity